jsh/PythonPowerTools/README.md

 I've copied the license from [this URL](https://www.perlfoundation.org/artistic-license-20.html), adding markdown to the title and subheads by hand to make it look a little nicer.

-At brian's suggestion, I've adopted this license for the project as a whole.
-If any individual tool has a different license, it is specified in the source of that tool.
+At brian's suggestion, I've adopted this license for the project as a whole, but some individual tools have a different license, which is specified in the source of that tool.
+For example, `fortune` is GPL-licensed, so that license should be retained for the converted version as well.
+Even if a lawyer could argue that the original license need not be applied to the converted version, re-imposing it seems like good manners.

 ## TODO